What makes great product management – great?

-Why it’s important: It’s important to track this metric to know how much time your users are spending in the app on average.
-This can show you which parts of the app are more engaging and which are maybe unnecessary (your users don’t see the value in it).
+It’s important to track this metric to know how much time your users are spending in the app on average.
+This can show you which parts of the app are more engaging and which are maybe unnecessary.
+Which means your users don’t see the value in it.
 You can do this by narrowing it down and checking how long are the sessions in different parts of the tool.
 It can be measured both in minutes and hours.

 Session Duration / Cohort